 If there is a change in temperature that is outside our acceptable range while the animal is in our care, we may contact you to pick up your pet in order to ensure its safety.
 If temperatures become unsafe at one of the connecting points during travel, the animal will be taken to a local kenneling facility — at no charge to you — for a comfort stop to play, eat and sleep until temperatures return to a safe range.

 Our system has the capability to check the temperatures at departure and arrival times for each station in your pet's routing.
-The best way to determine the temperatures is to search the airport code in a trusted search engine and find the hourly temperatures from a trusted weather website.
-This can be used as a guide, however our stations have final say on temperature restrictions based on our system of record.
+The best way to determine the temperatures is to visit our Facilities page and view current conditions.
+You'll find the hourly temperatures for each station in your pets routing.
+These temperatures are identical to our system, however our stations have final say on temperature restrictions based on our system of record.

 Sparky the Dog will be flying from Los Angeles to Rochester, NY, with a layover in Chicago.
 Sparky will be dropped off at 5 a.m. for the following flights: